Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Netiquette - Phone Etiquette

-My dear Cadets, being back in 1986 has got me thinking – we spend so much time communicating online that maybe, just maybe, we have been neglecting our phone etiquette.
+My dear cadets, being back in 1986 has got me thinking – we spend so much time communicating online that maybe, just maybe, we have been neglecting our phone etiquette.
 Technology may be a great unifier, but I’m starting to think overusing it might let us forget that what it’s like to deal one-on-one with real people!
 Here’s a list of things to keep in mind when you’re talking to someone over the phone.

 • If the person you’re speaking to is at work, keep the conversation short and courteous.